Here are some tips to help make your guests with disabilities feel right at home:

-1. Learn about the disability: Many families dealing with disabilities prefer that you ask them directly about their disability over assuming their interests, struggles, and inabilities.
+Many families dealing with disabilities prefer that you ask them directly about their disability over assuming their interests, struggles, and inabilities.
 If you feel uncomfortable asking, the internet has a wealth of information on every topic imaginable.
 Our resources page also has information on many national disability resources out there today.
 The greatest act of kindness in the disability community is when someone cares enough to learn and learns how to care.
 Your guest will appreciate your willingness to learn about them and how to include them.

 Make sure you’re aware of any guests with specific diets, or allergies to food or drinks.
 This will help with planning your menu.
 Most people will bring their own food if they are on special or specific diets.
 For example, “Gluten and Casein free” diets are expensive and difficult to follow.
 No one would expect you to purchase expensive foods that exceed your party budget.
 A best practice for the perfect host would be to find out favorite or preferred foods.
 Nothing says “welcome” to your guests better than having a favorite entrée or dessert served.
 However, being aware of these important details helps to accommodate your guests and is part of being the gracious host.

 If you have a pet, you may want to make sure they’re in another room during your event times.
 Even if your pet behaves exceptionally well, some guests may be afraid of animals, or may even be allergic.
-You can’t do too much about animal dander in your home, but you can make someone feel comfortable about being in your home without the anxiety of being close to your four-legged friends!
+Other than making sure to sweep, vacuum, and dust, you can’t do too much about animal dander in your home, but you can make someone feel comfortable about being in your home without the anxiety of being close to your four-legged friends!

-4. Prepare an escape cove: If possible (if you have the room), designate a room or area as a private escape for guests that may need to temporarily escape noise and crowds.
-This is most helpful for those with sensory issues that sometimes feel uncomfortable at public events.
-Some children and individuals with disabilities, such as Autism or disabilities with sensory disorders, experience anxiety or melt downs in social settings.
+If possible, designate a room or area as a private place for guests that may need to temporarily escape noise and crowds.
+This is most helpful for those who have sensory issues and who sometimes feel uncomfortable at public events.
+Some children and adults with disabilities, such as Autism or sensory disorders, may be overstimulated and become overwhelmed.
+This may result in them experiencing anxiety or having melt downs in social settings.